hattan/clouseau/AzureSearchImport.md

 ![Search Results](./img/search9.png)

 ## Test the Azure Function.
 * Grab the url from the terraform output log.
+If you do not have the url handy you can get it via the following sources:
+  * func azure functionapp list-functions azuresearchdemofn --show-key

+  or

+  * Navigate to the function app in the Azure Portal
+  * Select the "Find function"
+  * Click "Get function Url"

-* Open a new browser tab and go paste that url.
+* Open a new browser tab and go paste the function url.
 Add &searchTerm=movie to the end of the url.
 * You should see a json object with data from Azure search.

 ![Search Results](./img/search10.png)